-In the patient data acquisition system when transmitting the data, the removable memory acts as a buffer.
-In this situation, if the patient data acquisition system loses its connection with the receiving station, the patient data acqui-35 sition system will temporarily store the data in the removable memory until the connection is restored and data transmission can resume and catch up in real time.
-In the event of a larger transmission failure, the patient data acquisition system can be configured to send all data to the 40 removable memory for storage, then the system does not transmit any information at that time.
-In this situation, the data stored on the removable memory can be retrieved by either transmission from the patient data acquisition system, or by removing the memory for direct reading.
-45
+If the in-home data acquisition system is configured to transmit the data, the removable memory acts as a buffer.
+In this situation, if the in-home data acquisition system loses its connection with the receiving station, the in-home data acquisition system will temporarily store the data in the removable memory until the connection is restored and data transmission can resume.
+If however the in-home data acquisition system is configured to send all data to the removable memory for storage, then the system does not 5 transmit any information at that time.
+In this situation, the data stored on the removable memory can be retrieved by either transmission from the in-home data acquisition system, or by removing the memory for direct reading.

-The method of directly reading will depend on the format of the removable memory.
+The method of directly reading will depend on the format 10 of the removable memory.
 Preferably the removable memory is easily removable and can be removed instantly or almost instantly without tools.
-The memory is preferably in the form of a card and most preferably in the form of a small 50 easily removable card with an imprint (or upper or lower surface) area of less than about two sq. in.
-If the removable memory is being used for data storage, preferably it can write data as fast as it is produced by the system, and it possesses enough memory capacity for the duration of the 55 test.
-These demands will obviously depend on the type of test being conducted, tests requiring more sensors, higher sampling rates, and longer duration of testing will require faster write speeds and larger data capacity.
-The type of removable memory used can be almost any type that meets 60 the needs of the test being applied.
-Some examples of the possible types of memory that could be used include but are not limited to Flash Memory such as CompactFlash, Smart-Media, Miniature Card, SD/MMC, Memory Stick, or xD-Picture Card.
-Alternatively, a portable hard drive, CD-RW 65 burner, DVD-RW burner or other data storage peripheral could be used.
+The memory is preferably in the form of a card and most preferably in the form of a small easily removable card with an imprint (or upper or lower 15 surface) area of less than about two sq. in.
+If the removable memory is being used for data storage, preferably it can write data as fast as it is produced by the system, and it possesses enough memory capacity for the duration of the test.
+These demands will obviously depend on the type of 20 test being conducted, tests requiring more sensors, higher sampling rates, and longer duration of testing will require faster write speeds and larger data capacity.
+The type of removable memory used can be almost any type that meets the needs of the test being applied.
+Some examples of the 25 possible types of memory that could be used include but are not limited to Flash Memory such as CompactFlash, Smart-Media, Miniature Card, SD/MMC, Memory Stick, or xD-Picture Card.
+Alternatively, a portable hard drive, CD-RW burner, DVD-RW burner or other data storage peripheral 30 could be used.
 Preferably, a SD/MMC-flash memory card is used due to its small size.
 A PCMCIA card is least preferable because of the size and weight.

-When the patient data acquisition system is programmed to retransmit the signals from the sensors, preferably the patient data acquisition system transmits the signals to a processor for analysis.
-More preferably, the patient data acquisition system immediately retransmits the signals to a processor for analysis.
-Optionally, the patient data acquisition system receives the signals from one or more of the aforementioned sensors and stores the signals for later transmission and analysis.
-Optionally, the patient data acquisition system both stores the signals and immediately retransmits the signals.
+When the in-home data acquisition system is programmed to retransmit the signals from the sensors, preferably the 35 in-home data acquisition system transmits the signals to a processor for analysis.
+More preferably, the in-home data acquisition system immediately retransmits the signals to a processor for analysis.
+Optionally, the in-home data acquisition system receives the signals from one or more of the 40 aforementioned sensors and stores the signals for later transmission and analysis.
+Optionally, the in-home data acquisition system both stores the signals and immediately retransmits the signals.